Report a Fault: (08) 8586 6050| Office Hours 9.00am to 4.30pm Monday to Friday

 Jane Eliza Woodlot

-In 2016, the site was dominated by samphire with the woodlot section dominated by swamp oak, KI tea tree and a number of Western Australian eucalyptus species.
+Initial surveys at Jane Eliza Woodlot were undertaken in 2016 before watering started and found that the site was dominated by samphire with the woodlot section dominated by swamp oak, KI tea tree and a number of Western Australian eucalyptus species.

 Jane Eliza Woodlot, in the top left of the picture, during watering in August 2021